MareoRaft/notes/vim notes.md

 when using REGEX: "all this!
 :% s/regex/replace/options "the percent means wrap around the document!
-Otherwise it only searches from cursor to end of document.
-:% s&regex&replace&options supported!
+Otherwise it only searches the current line :% s&regex&replace&options supported!
 PCRE regex: escape the repeaters: \+, \*, and \{n,m}
 :/regex "then use n for next occurence, and N for previous occurance